Service in the UK, Channel Islands, Isle of Man and the Republic of Ireland by Private Process Server

 There are competing views amongst American lawyers and courts as to whether service abroad via a foreign process server (alone) is permitted under US law.
-We know that some attorneys will routinely challenge any method of service that is not via the Central Authority or involving a UK Solicitor, whilst others, holding the contrary view, are perfectly prepared to instruct Across the Pond to serve documents without Solicitor involvement (note that the England and Wales Central Authority has made it clear that a private process server is not a competent person for the purposes of Article 10).
+We know that some attorneys will routinely challenge any method of service that is not via the Central Authority or involving a UK Solicitor, whilst others, holding the contrary view, are perfectly prepared to instruct Across the Pond to serve documents without Solicitor involvement.

 We have developed a network of tried and tested process servers covering the whole of the UK, the Channel Islands and the Isle of Man, and the Republic of Ireland, able and willing to take on the special requirements of serving transatlantic process.
 We are rare amongst British process serving firms, if not unique, in doing nothing else.

 The procedure results in a proof of service in the usual layout of the court from whence the process originated, which can be sworn if required.